 Given the relatively few examples of true liberty from real life, some of the best expressions of liberty have often come from novels.
-Such books inspire us to strive toward a future where the individual, not the government and its agents, determine human action.
+These literary works not only captivate our minds but also inspire us to envision a future where the individual, rather than the government and its agents, holds the reins of human action.

 The plot of Don Quixote, a Spanish novel written in 1605, contains some of the best representations of this vision.
 Considered a founding work of modern Western literature, the novel’s message that individuals can be right while society is wrong was considered radical for its day.

 Don Quixote is a timeless tale of heroism and the relentless struggle against injustice.
 Its influence extends far beyond the pages of the book, permeating Western culture and leaving an indomitable legacy.
 Indeed, the narrative of a valiant hero standing up against a world fraught with inequity finds its roots in the epic adventures of Don Quixote.

 The narrative unfolds through the lens of its protagonist, Don Quixote, an aging nobleman who becomes captivated by tales of chivalry and embarks on a quest to revive the noble virtues of knighthood.
 Armed with idealism and a vivid imagination, Don Quixote dons a makeshift suit of armor and sets out on his adventures, accompanied by his loyal squire, Sancho Panza.
 His unwavering belief in the power of individual action and his willingness to confront injustice, even when it appears in the guise of windmills mistaken for giants, make him a symbol of boundless courage and determination.